 A student interested in social work may complete a maximum of three years of course work at AUM and transfer to Auburn University or Alabama State University.
-The three affiliated programs in social work lead to Bachelor of Social Work degrees and are accredited by the Council on Social Work Education.
-Students interested in social work should see the head of the Department of Sociology at AUM or the Social Work Program coordinator as early as possible for advising.
+The two affiliated programs in social work lead to the Bachelor of Social Work degree and are accredited by the Council on Social Work Education.
+Students interested in social work should see the Social Work coordinator, Professor Ann Marcus (334.244.3390), as early as possible.